top of page

 The Buzz Club often gets asked what the 'best' bee hotel is - so let's find out!

-In 2022 we asked members to characterise the bee hotels they already had in terms of hole size, depth etc. This year we are investigating the effects of using different sizes of holes in bee hotels.
+In 2023 we started to investigate the effects of using a mix of different sizes of holes in bee hotels, and this project is continuing in 2024.
 Do we get the same visitors regardless of room size, or do some have specific requirements?

 How can you help?

 Project participants will need to drill different sized holes into a piece of wood, hang it up, and see who visits.
-Record bees seen and 'capped' holes.
+Record any 'capped' holes (and what material has been used), and any bees seen making themselves at home.

 What do you get out of it?